SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In shell contexts, filters are combined with anonymous pipes.
 Multiple filters combinded by anonymous pipes are a pipeline.
 In shell contexts, filters normally recieve their input from STDIN and output it to STDOUT.
+Well-behaved programs should operate as filters inf possible.
 |& is the same as |, but it also outputs its standard error thrugh the pipe.
 While they are often called merely pipes, the pipes in pipelines are actually anonymous pipes. anonymous pipes <-> named pipes.